-I like to incorporate a variety of activities in our outdoor play including art.
-This activity includes many areas of learning actually – nature, sensory, fine motor, color recognition and many more I’m sure depending on how it’s presented.
-This day our leaves were starting to fall and beautiful!
-While outside I set up our large easel and covered it with Contact paper by taping down the edges with packing tape.
+I like to incorporate a variety of activities in our outdoor play, including art.
+This activity includes many areas of learning actually – nature, sensory, fine motor, color recognition, and many more, I’m sure, depending on how it’s presented.
+That day, our leaves were starting to fall and beautiful!
+While outside, I set up our large easel and covered it with Con-Tact paper by taping down the edges with packing tape.
+Check out Outdoor Art: Autumn Leaf Collage, an easy fall activity for toddlers and preschoolers.

 Simple Fall Science Centers for Preschoolers